← ← Back

 A high rating speaks for itself — this film found its audience and didn't let them down.
 Trust the collective taste.

 A classic from 1961.
 They don't make them like this anymore — which is exactly why you should watch it.
-Best for: any evening when you want quality cinema with no compromises.
+Best for: viewers looking to try something new without being too demanding.

 — MovieFinder Editorial